Practical graph signal sampling with log-linear size scaling: Problem setup

-and selecting a sampling set that satisfies the following two conditions: i) the number of samples is greater than the bandwidth, $\abs{\mathcal{S}}\geq \bwidth{}$, and ii) the sampling set $\mathcal{S}$ is a uniqueness set \cite{pesenson2008sampling} corresponding to the bandwidth support $\recF{}$.
-Under these conditions, given the observed samples, $\mathbf{x}_\mathcal{S}$, the least squares reconstruction given by:
+a sampling set that satisfies the following two conditions: i) the number of samples requested is larger than the bandwidth, that is $\abs{\mathcal{S}}\geq \bwidth{}$, and ii) the sampling set $\mathcal{S}$ is a uniqueness set \cite{pesenson2008sampling} corresponding to the bandwidth support $\recF{}$, will allow us to recover $\mathbf{x}$ exactly.
+Given the observed samples, $\mathbf{x}_\mathcal{S}$, the reconstruction is given by the least squares solution:

-allows us to recover $\mathbf{x}$ exactly.
 In this paper we consider the widely studied scenario of bandlimited signals with added noise, and choose sampling rates that satisfy Condition i) for the underlying noise-free signal\footnote{We do not consider cases where signals are not bandlimited but can be sampled and reconstructed (refer to \cite{tanaka2020sampling} and references therein).
 Exploring more general models for signal sampling is left for future work.}.
 While Condition ii) is difficult to verify without computing the eigendecomposition of the Laplacian, it is likely to be satisfied if Condition i) holds.
-Indeed, for most graphs, except those that are either disconnected or have some symmetries (e.g., unweighted path or grid graphs), any sets such that $\abs{\mathcal{S}}\geq \bwidth{}$ are uniqueness sets, Thus, similar to most practical sampling methods \cite{anis2015efficient, puy2016random,sakiyama2019eigendecomposition, bai2020fast}, our sampling algorithms are not designed to return uniqueness sets satisfying Condition ii) thus providing exact recovery, and instead we just assume that Condition i) is sufficient to guarantee exact recovery.
+Indeed, for most graphs, except those that are either disconnected or have some symmetries (e.g., unweighted path or grid graphs), any sets such that $\abs{\mathcal{S}}\geq \bwidth{}$ are uniqueness sets, Thus, similar to most practical sampling methods \cite{anis2015efficient, puy2016random,sakiyama2019eigendecomposition, bai2020fast}, our sampling algorithms are not designed to return uniqueness sets satisfying Condition ii) thus providing exact recovery, and instead we assume that Condition i) is sufficient to guarantee exact recovery.